 Prior to the evolution of the nervous system or neurons, in the precambrian times, soft-bodied animals crawling the planet possibly relied on chemo-mechanical modes of information processing.
 This talk will explore principles and limits of mechanical computing, building on our work on physical computation implemented in drops/bubbles and other soft materials.
 Through our work, we have discovered how complex behavior is encoded in unicellular protists and flat “simple” animals without neurons.

+Second departure date added!
 Experience the raw beauty, wildlife, and unparalleled natural wonders on this exceptional adventure.
 See the grand cascades of Victoria Falls, follow in Mandela’s footsteps on Robben Island, and see untamed wilderness from aboard the elegant Rovos Rail.
 Experience South Africa, Botswana, and Zimbabwe on this remarkable luxury safari tour.
+September 24 departure date sold out.

 The Perkin Medal is considered the highest honor in American industrial chemistry.
 It has been awarded annually over the past 115 years to a recipient chosen by the American Chemical Society, the American Institute of Chemical Engineers, the Society of Chemical Industry, and the Science History Institute.
 In this talk, Dr. Jane Frommer will describe some of the lessons learned at chosen points along the path, often surprising until the underlying chemistry is revealed.